redhat-openshift-ecosystem/openshift-preflight/README.md

-**Preflight** is a commandline interface for validating if [OpenShift](https://www.openshift.com/) operator bundles and containers meet minimum reqiurements for [Red Hat OpenShift Certification](https://connect.redhat.com/en/partner-with-us/red-hat-openshift-certification).
+**Preflight** is a commandline interface for validating if [OpenShift](https://www.openshift.com/) operator bundles and containers meet minimum requirements for [Red Hat OpenShift Certification](https://connect.redhat.com/en/partner-with-us/red-hat-openshift-certification).

 This project is in active and rapid development!
 Many facets of this project are